mysrejourney/mkdocs/docs/css/cascade-priority.md

 </html>
 ```

-In the above example, all the rules applied in list #1 component.
+In the above example, all the rules applied in the list are #1 component.
 Out of all these rules, `important` takes high priority.
-Hence, it is displaying in green color.
-Note, as `important` keyword applied in list component, it applies all the list values.
+Hence, it is displayed in green color.
+Note, as `important` keyword applied in the list component, it applies all the list values.

 ![importance](../assets/importance.jpg)

+Remember

+***
+If all the rules are applied in the HTML element, the priority order is

+1. Importance
+2. Type
+3. Specificity
+4. Position

+***

-###Combining CSS selectors
+# Combining CSS selectors

-We can select multiple selectors and apply the rule in single HTML element or group of elements.
+We can select multiple selectors and apply the rule in a single HTML element or group of elements.

 `1.
 Group` : Apply both the selectors